GappleBee/Hackathon/backend/README.md

 `python manage.py migrate`

 If that didn't work then you need to add Python to your system's PATH environment variables and then try running the command again

+If you are on Mac or Linux then you don't need to worry as Python is installed and added to the environment variables by default

 # How to boot up the backend server